 Marwood’s fortunes and prospects are improving with each novel, but so is the degree of difficulty he finds himself in.
 This is a really fascinating series and I cannot wait to find out what happens to him in The Last Protector.
 The sense of time and place is powerfully evoked and it is clear that an impressive amount of research has gone into this and the other books in the series.
 These books are great to get thoroughly lost in, reading about a disease in the distant past may help you forget the disease we are facing in the present.

 What kind of books provide escapism for you?

-If you have enjoyed this post, I would love for you to follow my blog and to connect with me on social media.
+If you have enjoyed this post, I would love for you to follow my blog.